robderon/WebApplicationArchitectures/Workshop8.md

 - Everyfigure you draw is sent to the server.
 - The server send all received figures to all connected clients.
 - Clients must draw all received figures together with figures drawn by the user.
 - On client side, do not memorize all figures in a variable.
-Just each every figure on the canvas when the local user draw it, or when you receive one, and forget about it.
+Just draw a figure on the canvas when the local user draw one, or when you receive one, and forget about it.
 - Display the username of the last painted figure below the canvas

 You can remove all mongodb code, this assignement is live only, and will forget all figures when the server shutdown.